 Achieving delight and satisfaction

 Organizations that closely track customer behaviors are equipped to communicate about the customer’s existing status and highlight areas where they can offer help.
 This also gives a look into the customer’s future, and changes can be made accordingly to support them in their endeavor.
 Having the right software to rescue them from unforeseen issues is also a good way to extend satisfaction into delight.
 By helping customers build what matters most to them, partner organizations can come up with a compelling product roadmap, which can be developed further by collaborating with customers.
+By incorporating customer engagement tips in product roadmap can help you create a more compelling, customer-centric roadmap that addresses the needs and pain points of the customers.

 Having a framework for issues and feature requests helps in gauging key metrics, analyzing relevant data, and identifying the best way forward.
 The data required for the processes should be properly segmented so that the customer success efforts can be scaled easily while keeping track of their efficiency.
 Providing customer delight can also be a learning tool – where similar problems for another customer can be handled easily because the data about the issue is documented securely.
 Proper management of this data also is important, because asking customers to provide details of the issue again might cost you the relationship (if the issue is severe enough).
 Gathering timely customer data in a secure and accessible place like a Jira ticket where it can be easily tagged, and providing access to relevant team members – can result in faster resolutions.
 This will also give the impression to the customer that the entire team understands their needs.